 - 240 grit heavy-duty sandpaper

 - Metal paint with the same brand as the primer (make sure it works for galvanized metal)

-- Create a weak ammonia-water solution.
-Rinse the metal with the solution and let it dry for a couple of hours again
+- Create a weak ammonia-water solution and use it to rinse the metal.
+Let it dry for a couple of hours again.

-- Thoroughly sand the entire surface area of the metal with the 240-grit sandpaper, making sure to get dents and crevices on the metal
+- Thoroughly sand the entire surface area of the metal with the 240-grit sandpaper, making sure to get dents and crevices on the metal.